ExpediaGroup/shunting-yard/README.md

         url: jdbc:h2:${housekeeping.h2.database};AUTO_SERVER=TRUE;DB_CLOSE_ON_EXIT=FALSE
         username: user
         password: secret

+#### Using Beekeeper for housekeeping

+If [Beekeeper](https://github.com/ExpediaGroup/beekeeper) is installed in your data lake, Circus Train can be configured to use Beekeeper to delete orphaned data by adding table parameters to the replica table during the replication.
+Please see [Metadata transformations](https://github.com/HotelsDotCom/circus-train#metadata-transformations) in the Circus Train docs for more detailed instructions.

+##### Sample ct-config.yml to use Beekeeper:

+    transform-options:
+      table-properties:
+        '[beekeeper.remove.unreferenced.data]': true

 ## Usage with Circus Train common config
 To run Shunting Yard with a Circus Train common config file in addition to its own config file, you just need to execute the `bin/replicator.sh` script in the installation directory and pass both the configuration files: